nicholasd-uci/jQueryAJAX/README.md

 # jQueryAJAX
 ## utilizing AJAX request to gather information from an API

-> In this repository we created a movie app that is powered by jQuery and uses the AJAX method request from OMDbAPI.com.
+> In this repository we created a movie app that is powered by jQuery and uses the AJAX method request to OMDBAPI.com.

 ## What is an AJAX request?